 Upon arriving at the venue, I couldn’t help but immediately go around to check out the art pieces that made it to the top 10.
 They were displayed on the surrounding walls and were the first thing you’d see going in.
-I have to say that I found myself in awe.
-And I’m not exaggerating!
+To say that I found myself in awe is an understatement.

 With so many creative talents who showed their support for this year’s art competition, Don Papa has recognized two distinct artists: Joseph Ingking who won both People’s Choice & Artistic Merit Awards with his “Flora Fauna de Sugarlandia” theme, receiving PHP 10,000 and PHP 50,000 respectively for each category.
 Also recognized for his work “Eden” is Daryl Feryl, who bagged the first-ever Masskara Award with a take-home prize of PHP 25,000, for truly capturing the essence of Don Papa Masskara.

 Finally, Geovanni Abing, represented by Talimbaw Art Gallery, bagged the grand prize for this year’s competition with his theme “Timeless Landscape”, a stunning 3×5 collage and acrylic on canvas with an archival coating that perfectly encapsulates the spirit of Sugarlandia.